top of page

 Probate is the legal process that confirms the validity of a will and authorizes the executor to manage the deceased’s estate.
 Selling a probate property means the property is part of this estate and must be sold according to probate laws.
 This process can take longer than a regular sale because the executor must get court approval before selling the property.

-Get the Property Valued by a Professional
+Getting the Property Valued by a Professional

 A clear valuation also helps avoid disputes among heirs.
 For instance, if the estate includes multiple beneficiaries, a fair market value ensures everyone receives their rightful share.
+This step is essential for maintaining harmony during the sale process.

-Prepare the Property for Sale
+Preparing the Property for Sale

 Probate properties may have been unoccupied or poorly maintained.
 Improving the property’s condition can increase its market value and appeal.
 Simple repairs, cleaning, and staging can make a big difference.

-Understand the Legal Requirements
+Understanding the Legal Requirements

 Selling a probate property involves specific legal steps: